Neaetha wesolowskae: Description

 Neaetha wesolowskae is a small spider with a body divided into two main parts: a broad cephalothorax and an oval abdomen.
 The male has a rather high carapace, the hard upper part of the cephalothorax, that is 1.49 mm long and 1.3 mm wide.
 It is robust, and with a distinctive sloping thorax.
 The carapace is brown and covered in white scales with a distinct fovea, or depression, in its middle.
 There are more scales on the sides but none on the sternum, the underside of the cephalothorax, which is light brown.
 The spider has a darker eye field.
 The spider's face, or clypeus, is brown with light scales on the bottom.
-The chelicerae are brown, with two forward teeth and one rear tooth.
-The rest of the mouthparts, including the labium, are also brown, but have light tips.
+Its chelicerae are brown, with two forward teeth and one rear tooth.
+The rest of its mouthparts, including the labium, are also brown, but have light tips.

 The abdomen is 1.2 mm long and 0.71 mm wide and has a pattern of three wide brown stripes on the top.
 It is covered in brown and whitish scales and hairs, the hairs being longer at the front.
-The underside of the abdomen is light grey with a pattern of darker spots.
-The spinnerets are light brown and the legs are brown.
+The underside of its abdomen is light grey with a pattern of darker spots.
+Its spinnerets are light brown and the legs are brown.
 The first pair of legs are wider than the others.
-The pedipalps are hairy.
-The palpal tibia has a long narrowing projection, or tibial apophysis, that has a pointed and slightly bent tip.
-The palpal bulb has an ovoid tegulum with a straight sperm duct and a crescent-shaped embolus.
-The shape of the embolus differentiates the species from the related Neaetha absheronica, Neaetha membrosa and Neaetha tomkovichi.
+Its pedipalps, sensory organs near its mouth, are hairy.
+The copulatory pedipalp ends in a palpal tibia that has a long narrowing projection, or tibial apophysis, which has a pointed and slightly bent tip.
+Attached to the tibia is a palpal bulb that has an ovoid tegulum with a straight sperm duct and a crescent-shaped embolus.
+The shape of its embolus differentiates the species from the related Neaetha absheronica, Neaetha membrosa and Neaetha tomkovichi.